bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/required-pages-for-github-repository.md

 Two good starting points to create a code of conduct for your project are the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct/) and GitHub's guidelines on [Healthy contributions](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions).

 ## Contribution guidelines<a name="contribution"></a>
 Write concise and clear contribution guidelines.
-Let potential contributors know how you prefer they work on projects and give them the correct info to do so.
+Let potential contributors know how you prefer they work on projects and give them the correct information to do so.

 For example, if you prefer contributors fork repositories and [submit pull requests](https://help.github.com/articles/using-pull-requests/), provide links to the applicable documentation.